 In a majority of the cases, a scholarship or stipend may be available for an internship.

 - Work-experience internships: Depending on the company or organization, you may be able to negotiate a scholarship or stipend.
-You should take advantage of any type of work experience offered through internship, even if there is no or less stipend or scholarship.
-Your internship work-experience will, first give you a deeper understanding of the area and let you gauge your interest in pursuing that area as a career.
-Second, this work-experience will help you a lot in your job search upon graduation.
+You should take advantage of any type of work experience offered through internship, even if there is no stipend or scholarship.
+Your internship will not only give you a deeper understanding of the area and let you gauge your interest in pursuing that area as a career, but it will also significantly help you with your job search upon graduation.

 - Research internships: These internships at various college campuses are usually funded through stipends and is independent from the school.
 Also, these internships are offered without regard to immigration status, which means, you as an international student, are at no disadvantage as compared to domestic students.